 By default, all dependencies are updated.
 To update only specific dependencies, specify their name(s) as additional argument(s).
+Dependencies that are no longer referenced in tool.belay.dependencies are deleted.
 See belay update --help for more information.

 Install

 To actually sync your project and dependencies on-device, invoke the belay install [PORT] command.